 Sampling gyoza isn’t too hard as one can easily get it in ramen shops.
 The reason is simple.
 A perfect accompaniment to your ramen is gyoza or garlic fried rice.
 Japanese people love to order a bowl of ramen with a plate of gyoza, or a small bowl of garlic fried rice for a complete meal.
 Some shops even offer the combo meal to order with two or with all three.

 Tendon | 天丼, てんどん

-When you travel to Japan, it might be a good idea to eat Tendon by experiencing the Japanese food culture.
+When you travel to Japan, it might be a good idea to eat Tendon by experience the Japanese food culture.
 The classic tendon is a Japanese traditional donburi dish that consists of a bowl of rice topped with tempura.
-The main ingredient can be prawns, squid, and vegetable, coating with wheat flour and then deep-fried into perfection.
+The main ingredient can be prawns, squid, and vegetables, coated with wheat flour and then deep-fried into perfection.
 These crispy tempura are then served with their in-house secret house with rice.

 Where to eat the best tendon in Tokyo: There are many Japanese restaurants serving Tendon.
 But for the best tendon in Tokyo, just proceed to go to Asakusa to try the authentic tempura with rice.
 There are few famous restaurants in Asakusa serving their tendon, such as Tempura Daikokuya, Tempura Masaru, Shitamachi Tendon Akimitsu.

-There are many histories about the origin of tendon and Daikokuya Asakusa probably one of the few restaurants starts it.
-The Daikokuya Asakusa served tendon at the beginning of the Meiji period and still open today.
-It is famous for its soft and soggy tempura dipped with their secret black sweet sauce.
+There are many histories about the origin of tendon and Daikokuya Asakusa is probably one of the few restaurants that started it.
+The Daikokuya Asakusa served tendon at the beginning of the Meiji period and is still open today.
+It is famous for its soft and soggy tempura dipped in its secret black sweet sauce.
 This is something different from the normal crispy tempura that we normally ate.

 Related food blog: Tempura Daikokuya, the must-eat food in Asakusa